 Contractual Agreement

 38.6 An Interest or License / contractual agreement under this Land Code may establish that the dispute resolution outlined in this Land Code and its Land laws may be mandatory or may to some degree prescribe for alternate dispute resolution processes if there is consensual agreement by the parties [involved in that agreement.
-The dispute resolution clause which forms part of a contract shall be treated as an agreement independent of the other terms of the contract.
+The dispute resolution clause which forms part of a contract shall be treated as an agreement independent of the other terms of the contract.]
+[Q: What about leases, license and permits?]

 Variation of Rules